App-Id: Identifying any application on any port

 - Decoders for known protocols are then used to apply additional context-based signatures to detect other applications that may be tunneling inside of the protocol (e.g., Yahoo!
 Instant Messenger used across HTTP).

-- For applications that are particularly evasive and cannot be identified through advanced signature and protocol analysis, heuristics or behavioral analysis may be used to determine the identity of the application.
+- For applications that are particularly evasive and cannot be identified through advanced signature and protocol analysis, heuristics or behavior analysis may be used to determine the identity of the application.

-As the applications are identified by App-ID's successive mechanisms, the policy check determines how to treat the applications and associated functions: block them, or allow them and scan for threats, inspect for unauthorized file transfer and data patterns, or shape using QoS.
+As the applications are identified by App-ID's successive mechanisms, the policy check determines how to treat the applications and associated functions: block them, allow them and scan for threats, inspect for unauthorized file transfer and data patterns, or shape using QoS.

 Always-on traffic classification — always the first action taken across all ports.

 Classifying traffic with App-ID is the first action our firewalls take on traffic, so by default all App-IDs are always enabled.
 This means you don't need to enable a series of signatures to look for an application you think might be on your network, because App-ID never stops classifying all your traffic across every port — not just a subset of the traffic (e.g., HTTP).

 All App-IDs constantly look at all traffic, such as: